-The Federal Emergency Management Agency, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on a revision of a currently approved information collection.
+The Federal Emergency Management Agency, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public to take this opportunity to comment on an extension, without change, of a currently approved information collection.
 In accordance with the Paperwork Reduction Act of 1995, this notice seeks comments concerning the Urban Search and Rescue Response System information collection.

 To avoid duplicate submissions to the docket, please use only one of the following means to submit comments:

 (1) Online.
-Submit comments at www.regulations.gov under Docket ID FEMA-2015-0015.
+Submit comments at www.regulations.gov under Docket ID FEMA-2018-0014.
 Follow the instructions for submitting comments.